jwnwilson/Kill_the_marvel_universe/README.md

   degree algorithm already implemented so will need to investigate graph to make sure it's built correctly

-- After analysing the data, looks like the results could be correct but the amount of comic relations on each character is limited to 20 on initial API call I thought I checked this as per my notes, will have to go through characters for > 20 relations and make additional calls to get their extra relations
+- (Done)  After analysing the data, looks like the results could be correct but the amount of comic relations on each character is limited to 20 on initial API call I thought I checked this as per my notes, will have to go through characters for > 20 relations and make additional calls to get their extra relations

+- Clean up project, remove redundant code, write tests and update coverage

+- Reduce amount of comic data / character data stored from api scraper

 - Highlight high influence characters on graph and remove low influence to make it easier to digest

 - Use community to work out the communities in the marvel universe and then find the most connected community bridges that will cover the most communities (Might be very similar to betweeness centrality already calculated)

 - Show reasons for going for community links based on research that they are the ones who need to be vaccinated first inepidemics to fight them.

-- Clean up project finish tests and update coverage

 - Add instructions on how to run crawler and different algorithms on data